Eddie-DZR/Decentralizer/TRADEMARK.md

 Decentralizer and the Decentralizer logo are trademarks of decentralizer.org and are free to use worldwide for open-source Bitcoin hardware and software.

-Please use the name and logo in a way that does not mislead people.
+Please use the name and logo in a way the identity and spirit of the project and vision behind this work.

 <img width="512" height="128" alt="decentralizer" src="https://github.com/user-attachments/assets/27139bd2-452f-4bf4-b895-9c6d26a5c7fa" />